Why visit St Lucia?

 The Gros Islet Friday Night Street Party is held every month, and is the Caribbean’s longest running party of its kind.
 Go along and soak up the atmosphere with the Caribbean music, BBQs, dancing and drinking.

-Celebrating 25 years of bringing great music to the island, Saint Lucia Jazz and Arts Festival is one of the most recognised events in the Caribbean calendar.
-With the addition of the Arts element 3 years ago, featuring fashion shows, spoken word events and art exhibitions, the festival has really grown in popularity.
-The 2016 event dates are to be confirmed but it is likely to be for 11 days from Thursday 28th April until Sunday 8th May with over 15 venues and over 50 world acclaimed artists.
-The vibe is amazing!
-We really recommend it!
+Celebrating bringing great music to the island, Saint Lucia Jazz and Arts Festival is one of the most recognised events in the Caribbean calendar.
+With the addition of the Arts element, featuring fashion shows, spoken word events and art exhibitions, the festival has really grown in popularity.

 Yearly, in mid-October, is the Feast of La Marguerite, or La MagWit in Creole.
 And in August is La Woz (or The Rose).
 These amazing festivals are run by two historic societies dedicated to singing the praises of the rose and the marguerite flowers, and epitomise the spirit of the islands.